We interview a permaculture design expert about installing a water feature while avoiding common pitfalls and mistakes.

 But when built the right way for the right reasons, a pond can offer beauty, recreation and sustainable functionality to your perfect piece of land.

 To learn more about Cliff and his permaculture courses and workshops, upcoming lectures, permaculture and pond design consulting, internships, and his farm visit: www.spiralridgepermaculture.com.
 Cliff will also be speaking at the 2016 Georgia Organics Conference & Expo, February 26-27 in Columbus, GA.

 Further reading: To learn more about designing and building your ultimate pond, Cliff recommends: www.regrarians.org.

 Are you looking for rural land to set up your dream homesite?
-Raydient Places + Properties features land for sale throughout the South in Florida, Georgia, Alabama, Mississippi, Louisiana and Texas at RaydientPlaces.com.
+Raydient Places + Properties features land for sale throughout the South from Florida to Texas at RaydientPlaces.com.